The U.S. Navy’s Sea, Air, and Land teams (SEALS) are considered one of the most elite and highly trained special operations forces in the world.

 “You’d think these elite guys would find a good job when they get out, but it’s not that easy,” said John Sterling, CEO of Greenville-based warehouse management software company Foxfire.
-“Many operators actually choose to redeploy rather than transition, because they can’t figure out how to translate their skills to the corporate world.”
+“Many operators choose to redeploy rather than transition, because they can’t figure out how to translate their skills to the corporate world.”

 Sterling, however, is working to make that transition easier for special operators.

 In 2015, Sterling traveled to San Diego to visit his son, Jack, who is transitioning out of the Navy SEALS after nine years of service.
 While there, Sterling heard about his son’s experience with The Honor Foundation, a San Diego-based nonprofit that offers career coaching and professional development courses to both current and retired special operators to help them transition to their next job.

 Sterling was inspired by his son’s experience and met Joe Musselman, founder of The Honor Foundation, to learn more about the nonprofit’s programs.